 Sometime during the 1950’s the Thomason’s sold the ranch to Arlene Barker who moved to California from Oklahoma.
 The Barkers added additional structures to the ranch property.
 This included a concrete swimming pool, fences, and an array of other comforts.

 The buildings at Barker Ranch being in better condition, the Family ended up at Barker Ranch, approximately half a mile down the road from Myers Ranch.

 The Inyo County sheriff department, captured the Manson Family in raids on October 10 and October 12, 1969.
 Manson was caught hiding under the bathroom sink.

-At the time of the arrest the cops were unaware of the magnitude of their find.
-They wanted to arrest the persons responsible for vandalism within Death Valley National Monument further north, unaware that they had arrested the persons responsible for the Tate/Labianca murders.
+At the time of the arrest, the cops were unaware of the magnitude of their find.
+They wanted to arrest the people responsible for vandalism within Death Valley National Monument further north, unaware that they had arrested the people responsible for the Tate/Labianca murders.